ui-schema/ui-schema/packages/docs/Localization.md

 When no translation should be used, but e.g. the property names should simply be in uppercase, `tt` influence the text-transformation.

-- any value that is not falsy disables `t`
 - `tt: true` uses `beautifyKey` for optimistic beautification
 - `tt: 'uppercase'` turns all letters in uppercase
 - `tt: 'lowercase'` turns all letters in lowercase